barbadosjosh/mVSyou/README.md

 -
 💞️ I’m looking to collaborate on ...
 -
-📫 How to reach me on faceflow.com or whereby.com and my personal fav Roblox.com ( only for kids)
+📫 How to reach me on https://faceflow.com or https://whereby.com and my personal fav https://Roblox.com ( only for kids)

 <!---
-mVSyou/mVSyou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+@Am totally not arab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->